reallyTG/drasync-artifact/README.md

 If you're building this locally, make sure to `chmod 777 setupCodeQL.sh` otherwise Docker can't run it.

+TODO: make sure that in docker, the correct branch of the case studies are used

 # drasync-artifact

 Artifact for DrAsync, a tool to detect and visualize anti-patterns related to programming with JavaScript's async features.